Skip to Content

 Most commonly, it’s possible you could have a cyst rupture without blood leaking into your abdomen.

-If you have a ruptured cyst without any bleeding (clear fluid), you will experience a clear and white discharge.
-Also, depending on the size of the cyst, vaginal discharge may be much more than normal and excessive for a few days.
+If you have a ruptured cyst without any bleeding (clear fluid), you may notice a temporary increase in clear or whitish discharge, or very light spotting.
+Also, depending on the size of the cyst, vaginal discharge may be slightly more than normal for a few days, but many women will not notice any obvious change at all.WebMD+1

 Worried about the color or volume of your discharge after a ruptured ovarian cyst?
-Let us know.
+Let us know in the comments, and always talk with your doctor or gynecologist if you have sudden severe pain, heavy bleeding, fever, or feel dizzy or faint.

 Hi Jacqueline,